owainhunt/CV/Readme.md

 **Changework Coordinator** September 2012-Present
 >Gathering requests from selling department managers for maintenance and fixture moves, planning and coordinating delivery of work with Maintenance and Visual Merchandising teams.
 Updating CAD floor plans to ensure accuracy.

+###Underscore Apps
+**Owner and Developer** August 2009-Present
+>Independent iOS and Mac development with two shipping applications: IssuesHub, a Mac-native implementation of GitHub's issue tracker; and Loops, a music practice app for iPhone and iPod Touch.
+Concept, development, testing, documentation and implementation, in addition to offering first line technical support to users.
+Active member of the developer community.
+Open-sourced multiple projects with ongoing development and support.
+Work with web services and APIs to deliver applications.

 ##Previous Experience
 ###John Lewis Retail Development Systems
 **IT Hardware Implementer** Stratford & Canary Wharf; Chichester - June-August 2011; March 2012